jjlin/vaultwarden-shared-hosting/README.md

 This pulls the latest bitwarden_rs server Docker image and extracts its files into a directory called `output`.
-Move the server binary and web vault files into your `bitwarden_rs` directory.
+Move the server binary and web vault files into your `bwrs` directory.
 The other files in `output` aren't needed, so you can delete the directory afterwards.

     $ mv output/bitwarden_rs output/web-vault .
     $ rm -rf output